12 Of Mermaid Beach’s Best Cafes For Brunch Dates

 Image Credit: Milkman's Daughter | Instagram

 Light, airy, and au naturel—that’s The Milkman’s Daughter.
-This veg-focused Mermaid Beach cafe nails a white-washed, laidback aesthetic that feels made for turmeric lattes and long conversations.
+This veg-focused Mermaid Beach cafe nails a white-washed, laidback aesthetic that's made for turmeric lattes and long conversations.
 (Bonus points if you can score one of the coveted cushioned alcoves.)

 The menu matches the decor, featuring a sweep of fresh, vibrant dishes that are almost all vegetarian, vegan and gluten-free.
-Choose between light options like quinoa with a Japanese twist or full-throated dishes like the lemon ricotta pancakes and shakshuka.
-Milkman’s Daughter, our stomachs salute you.
+Choose between light options like the free range egg scramble with chasew and basil pesto, or full-throated dishes like the lemon-ricotta custard pancakes and shakshuka.
 Add a charcoal-vanilla iced latte made on the cafe’s signature Purple Rain beans for a complete experience.

 Little Mermaid